ExtremeElectronics/RC2040/SD Card Contents/read.md

 Format your SD with a FAT32 file system

-Copy the .bin and .cf files from this directory onto the CD Card.
+Copy the .bin and (unzipped) .cf files from this directory onto the CD Card.

 Thats it...